kuhlaid/carrboro-composting/README.md

 Use Yarn via https://yarnpkg.com/getting-started/install.
 When adding something like a search module to the package.json script, run `yarn up` to update the packages or `yarn add` to add a package.

 To run the build first run `yarn run build` then `yarn run serve` (this is ideal because it builds the site search locally).
+When running a build, check for any suggested installs or updates and run additional suggested commands accordingly.

 ## Using this code on Vercel